 Set subscription settings to No email so that the admin account does not receive emails when messages are posted, else the admin account will get notified every time a message is sent to any google group!

 - Who can attach files: Anyone on the web

 - Subject prefix: [Circle Name]

-- Who can manage members: Group members (this setting is best for small google groups, but large google groups should appoint special group managers instead)
+- Who can manage members: Group members (this setting is best for small google groups, but large google groups should appoint special group managers instead like the organizers@ group)